Woody plant encroachment: Relation to climate change mitigation and adaptation

-Consideration in GHG inventories
+National carbon accounting and related trade-offs

+Grassland conservation can make a significant contribution to global carbon sequestration targets, but compared to sequestration potential in forestry and agriculture, this is still insufficiently explored and implemented.
 Detailed accounting for the effect of woody encroachment on global carbon pools and fluxes is unclear.
 Given scientific uncertainties, it varies widely how countries factor woody encroachment and the control thereof into their national Greenhouse Gas Inventories.

 In early carbon sink quantifications, woody encroachment was found to account for as much as 22% to 40% of the regional carbon sink in the USA.
-In the US, woody encroachment is however seen as a key uncertainty in the US carbon balance and the sink capacity is found to decrease when encroachment has reached its maximum extent.
+In the US, woody encroachment is however seen as a key uncertainty in the US carbon balance.
+The sink capacity is found to decrease when encroachment has reached its maximum extent.
 Also in Australia, woody encroachment constitutes a high proportion of the national carbon account.
+Australia's carbon plan is however criticised for ignoring the carbon potential of the soil, which in drylands is found to be seven to one hundred times larger than that of vegetation.
 In South Africa, woody encroachment was estimated to have added around 21.000 Gg CO2 to the national carbon sink, while it has been highlighted that especially the loss of grass roots leads to losses of below-ground carbon, which is not fully compensated by gains of above-ground carbon.

 It is suggested that the classification of encroached grasslands and savannas as carbon sinks may often be incorrect, underestimating soil organic carbon losses.
 Beyond difficulties to conclusively quantify the changes in carbon storage, promoting carbon storage through woody encroachment can constitute a trade-off, as it may reduce biodiversity of savanna endemics and core ecosystem services, like land productivity and water availability.

-Grassland conservation can make a significant contribution to global carbon sequestration targets, but compared to sequestration potential in forestry and agriculture, this is still insufficiently explored and implemented.
+Several trade-offs must be considered in land management decisions, such as a possible carbon-biodiversity tradeoff.
+It can have severe negative consequences, if woody encroachment or the invasion of alien woody species, is accepted and seen as a way to increase ecosystem CO2 sink capacities.
+In its 2022 Sixth Assessment Report, the Intergovernmental Panel on Climate Change (IPCC) identifies woody encroachment as a contribution to land degradation, through the loss of open ecosystems and their services.
+The report further stipulates that while there may be slight increases in carbon, woody encroachment at the same time masks negative impacts on biodiversity and water cycles and therewith livelihoods.

+Carbon focused restorations approaches remain vital and can be balanced with the need to enhance other ecosystem services through spatially mixed management strategies, leaving encroached patches and in thinned areas.